-The nominees vying to succeed retiring Vermont Sen. Patrick Leahy in Washington made their cases to voters on a debate stage Thursday evening.
+The major-party nominees to succeed Vermont Sen. Patrick Leahy in Washington made their cases to voters on a debate stage Thursday evening.
 They met at the Southern Vermont Arts Center in Manchester for a debate held by VTDigger that the online news outlet live-streamed on YouTube.

 Gerald Malloy, the Republican nominee for U.S. Senate, lives in Weathersfield and is running for elected office for the first time.
 The West Point graduate and Army veteran of more than 20 years points to the economy as the campaign’s central issue.

 “Washington has given us a 40-year high in inflation, a recession, record-high gas prices and a staggering $31 trillion debt,” Malloy said.
 “It’s from massive overspending by Congress, including my opponent.”

 Rep. Peter Welch, the Democratic nominee, is seeking higher office after holding Vermont’s lone U.S. House seat since 2007.
-He says there’s no denying the importance of the economy, climate change, reproductive freedom and other issues.
-However, they take a back seat to the threat to American democracy posed by right-wing extremists.
+He says there’s no denying the importance of the economy, climate change, reproductive freedom and other issues; however, they take a back seat for him.

-The two men also drew sharp differences about possible reforms to the U.S. Supreme Court.
+The two men draw sharp differences about possible reforms to the U.S. Supreme Court.

 “(I propose that) we have 18-year term limits for justices and every two years, you have a new justice,” Welch said.
 “And every President that is elected by the people is going to have an opportunity, during that person’s four-year term, to nominate two justices.”